 On 30th November 1966, Barbados gained its independence from the United Kingdom.

 The constitution was ratified on November 30th, 1966.
 It is interesting to note that Barbados has one of the oldest Westminster-style parliaments in the western hemisphere.
 It has been in existence for 369 years.

 Chief of State: Queen Elizabeth II (since Feb.6th 1952).

-Governor General: Dame Sandra Mason (May 30th, 2012).
+Governor-General: Dame Sandra Mason (8 January 2018).
 This person is not elected but is appointed by The Monarch (Head of State).

 Head of Government: Prime Minister and Minister of Finance, Economic Affairs, and Investment – Mia Amor Mottley

 The Senate: This is the upper house and consists of seven members who are chosen by the Governor-General, 12 by the Prime Minister, and two by the Leader of the Opposition.